descope-sample-apps/firebase-oidc-sample/README.md

 ### 1. Configure your Flow Hosting URL

-> **Note**: If you would like to implement Passkeys with Firebase, it is recommened to use pre-built flow `oidc-flow.json` file in the root of this directory.
+> **Note**: If you would like to implement Passkeys with Firebase, it is recommended to use pre-built flow `oidc-flow.json` file in the root of this directory.
 This can be downloaded and imported via the [Descope Console](https://app.descope.com/flows).

 In the Descope Console, make sure that your [Flow Hosting URL](https://app.descope.com/settings/authentication/sso) is set to the following, if testing locally: